spring-attic/spring-cloud-stream-modules/firehose-source/README.md

 ## Building with Maven

-Build the sample by executing:
+Build the sample by executing (you need to explicitely remove the imports profile, otherwise build will fail:

-	source>$ mvn clean package
+	source>$ mvn clean package -P \!imports

 ## Running the Sample